 Parents can claim up to $12,630 in refundable tax credits through the Child Tax Credit (CTC) and Earned Income Tax Credit (EITC), depending on income and number of children.

 The Child Tax Credit (CTC) offers $1,600 per child for incomes under $200,000 (single) or $400,000 (married).
 The Earned Income Tax Credit (EITC) caps out at 3 qualifying children and begins to phase out around $49,000 for single filers and $55,000 for married couples.
-In theory, a couple with 6 children could remain unmarried and not officially cohabitate—legally defined as roommates to avoid common law marriage—and each claim full benefits independently.
+In theory, a couple with 6 children could remain unmarried and not officially cohabitate—legally defined as roommates to avoid common law marriage—and each claim full benefits independently by legally separating custody (consult an attorney to find out if this works.)

 According to IRS guidelines, wages paid to a child under age 18 who works for a parent's sole proprietorship or single-member LLC taxed as a disregarded entity are exempt from FICA taxes (Social Security and Medicare).
 Additionally, wages paid to a child under age 21 in this context are exempt from FUTA taxes (Federal Unemployment Tax).
 This exemption applies only when the child is performing legitimate work for the parent’s business, and the wages are reasonable for the services rendered.
 Payments made to the child as an independent contractor (Form 1099) do not qualify for this exemption and may trigger self-employment tax.